 In the directory where you are going to check out the code, create a

 Also, you should install API keys.

-If your build fails, check the iOS columns of the Mac waterfall (the last two) to see if the bots are green (in general they should be, since failures on those bots will close the tree).
+If your build fails, check the iOS columns of the Mac waterfall (the last two) to see if the bots are green.
+In general they should be, since failures on those bots will close the tree.